googleapis/google-cloud-cpp/google/cloud/eventarc/README.md

-# Eventarc API C++ Client Library
+# Eventarc C++ Client Library

 :construction:

-This directory contains an idiomatic C++ client library for the [Eventarc API][cloud-service-docs], a service to asynchronously deliver events.
+This directory contains an idiomatic C++ client library for [Eventarc][cloud-service], a service to asynchronously deliver events.

 This library is **experimental**.
 Its APIs are subject to change without notice.